leighmcculloch/go-structmap/README.md

   // s2 is {text 123}
 }
 ```
+## Why

+Inspired by [fatih/structs](https://github.com/fatih/structs) and [mitchellh/mapstructure](https://github.com/mitchellh/mapstructure), but focuses purely on creating an exact one-to-one mapping of a struct and a map without any additional weight of tags, hooks, etc.

-## Why not to use
+## Why not

-It is more performant and the compiler can provide more safety checks if you do the following instead.
+It is more performant and the compiler can provide more safety checks if you manually write the code to map and create structs manually.
+Follow the pattern below instead, and only use this package if it _really_ adds value.

 ```go
 type S {